 Panic blisters my stomach and his name pants faster and faster in my head.
 I straighten my skirt, shivering fingers toying with the hemline.
+It's too short.
+It's much, much too short.
 My hand is resting on the door, pale and weak in the fluorescent light.

-James shits behind me but I pay him no mind.
+James shifts behind me but I pay him no mind.
 Instead, I eye the ridges in the tree underneath my fingers, breathing to the silence.